asg017/streamlit-observable/README.md

         empty, then the dict will be empty.
 The keys are the name of the cell that is observe, the values are the values of the cells.
 ```
+## Caveats

+### Redefining or Observing Cells need to be JSON-serializable

+In order to pass data from Python into an Observable notebook (with `redefine`), it needs to be JSON serializable, usually a `list`, `dict`, string or number.
+So if you're working with a pandas DataFrame or numpy array, you may need to wrangle it before redefining (usually with something like panda's [`.to_dict()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_dict.html) or numpy's [`.tolist()`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.tolist.html)).

+Similarly, when passing data from an Observable notebook back into Streamlit/Python (with `observe`), that data also needs to be JSON serializable.
+So when passing back [Date objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), [Sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set), or other custon objects, you'll first need to represent it in some JSON serializable way, then wrangle it in Python-land to match what you expect.
+For example, with a Date object, you could convert to to the JSON-friendly Unix Epoch (number) with [.getTime()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime), then read it as a datetime object in Python with [`datetime.fromtimestamp(time / 1000)`](https://docs.python.org/3/library/datetime.html).

+### Accessing webcam and microphone doesn't work

+Not entirely sure why this is the case, but if someone figures it out, I'd love to see a PR!

+### Large Data is Hard

+I haven't tried this, but I expect that if you try loading 1GB+ of data into a bar chart, something will break.
+All the data that you `redefine` will be read in memory in your browser when embeding into the chart, so something might break along the way.
+If you ever come across this, feel free to open an issue about it!

+### You'll need to fork a lot

+Most Observable notebooks are built with only other Observable users in mind.
+Meaning, a lot of cells are exposed as custom Objects, Dates, functions, or classes, all of which you can't control very well in Python land.
+So, you may need to fork the notebook you want in Observable, make changes to make it a little friendlier, then publish/enable link-sharing to access in Streamlit.
+Thankfully, this is pretty quick to do on Observable once you get the hang of it, but it does take extra time.